8ennie/Odoo_Winlands_College/README.md

 * Chat function (students and Academic staff)
 * Export-to-PDF
 * The use of an API external API (like the weather API)
+* Text-to-speech function (taking the marks and making it a MP3 file)